dmd-program/dmd-300-sp17/project-1.md

 #### Submission details:

 Upload the PDF document to the canvas assignment by the due date and time listed.

-### Phase 6: Design sprint assessment

-Please fill out the design process assessment.
-You will be assessed on your ability to analyze benefits and issues inherent in your process, and your ability to imagine ways of correcting.
-Issues could include availability of team members, feeling of meaningful contribution, equal contributions, role assignments,  and others.

-#### Submission details:

-Upload the PDF document to the canvas assignment by the due date and time listed.

 ## Team conflict